-A quick note: Women and LBGTQ+ people are historically underrepresented in the outdoor community and hesitation around hiking and camping while menstruating may one of many reasons for this.
+A quick note: Women and LBGTQ+ people are historically underrepresented in the outdoor community.
+Hesitation around hiking and camping while menstruating may one of many reasons for this.
 I’ve had lots of women and people who menstruate tell me they don’t feel comfortable backpacking on their period or that they are scared to try it.
-I hope this article gives the info and confidence you need feel at ease hiking with your period.
+I hope this article gives you the info and confidence you need feel at ease hiking with your period.

 Is it Safe to Go Hiking and Camping on Your Period?

 You may have heard that it’s not safe to go hiking and camping when you have your period because you will attract bears.
 Well, that’s a big fat lie – bears do NOT want to attack menstruating people!

 Back in 1967 bears attacked two women in separate incidents in Montana’s Glacier National Park.
 Instead of blaming nearby garbage dumps and unsecured food, there was speculation that the women had been attacked because bears are attracted to menstrual odors.